02KellyV/simple_shell/README.md

  | When branch changes work, should merge: we prefer go to github.com/project_name, manual branch change, create Pull Request, Merge this PR
 | Ready!

-Sometimes `git fetch` doesn't work to download the changes of all our branches, we must move to the branch and do `git pull origin name_branch`.
+Note that sometimes `git fetch` doesn't work to download the changes of all our branches, we must move to the branch and do `git pull origin name_branch`.

 Git will tell us that we have pending PR's in `HEAD`